IBM/ubiquity/ibm-block-storage-via-scbe.md

 Username = "user"               # User name defined for SCBE Ubiquity interface.
 Password = "password"           # Password defined for SCBE Ubiquity interface.
 ```

+  * Verify that the logPath, exists on the host before you start the Ubiquity service.
+  * Verify that the configPath, exists on the host before you start the Ubiquity service.